simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 - When the client performs a CFSTORE Read() operation, the KV data is read into the supplied buffer from the location indicated by the current value of the rlocation position.
     - The cfstore_file_t rlocation position is updated after receiving the data from the storage driver.
 - When the client performs a CFSTORE Rseek() operation, the cfstore_file_t::rlocaton attribute is updated.
-- Multiple readers can read there underlying KV TLV data simulataneously.
+- Multiple readers can read the underlying KV TLV data simultaneously.
 Each client maintains a cfstore_file_t::rlocaton attribute independent of other clients.
 - When the client performs a CFSTORE Close() the cfstore_file_t structure is returned to the client/returned to the pool.

-### Opening an Existing KV for Reading/Writing
+### <a name="opening-an-existing-kv-for-reading-writing"></a> Opening an Existing KV for Reading/Writing

 ![alt text](pics/ARM_MBED_SW_HLD_0001_kv_open.jpg "unseen title text") **Figure 8.
 Opening an existing KV for reading/writing.**